GeoscienceAustralia/ptha/R/examples/combine_tsunami_sources/README.md

-[combine_tsunami_gauges.R](combine_tsunami_gauges.R) -- Code to combine tsunami
-unit-source tide-gauges into events.
-Currently has hard-coded paths to input data.

 [combine_tsunami_sources.R](combine_tsunami_sources.R) -- Code to combine
 tsunami unit-source initial conditions into event initial conditions.
-Kajiura filter is applied after combining the unit sources, since numerically this approach is less prone to artefacts caused by interpolation/discretization.
+It also shows how to apply Kajiura filtering after combining the unit sources (although activating that code requires setting kajiura=TRUE and pointing the code to appropriate elevation data).